StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 ## The most important things to know are:

 1. **Add `G29` to your starting scripts!**
+1. **The flexible magnetic print surfaces work well for PLA and PETG.
+However, the ULTRABASE glass surface can still be used if desired.
+Simply remove the magnetic sheet and replace with the glass.**
-1. **Do not use metal scrapers on the ULTRABASE print surface!
+1. **Do not use metal scrapers on the ULTRABASE glass print surface!
 Allow it to cool completely and parts will pop off easily.** If parts are not coming off easily, the first layer may be getting too squashed.
 1. **The bed size has been shrunk to 300mm x 255mm (X, Y) in firmware.
 Commanded movements outside this space will be ignored by the printer.**
 1. **The bed leveling knobs do not need to be adjusted (though they should be lightly snug)**
 1. **The height of the nozzle above the bed can be adjusted from the menus:**